 - • Equipment efficiency ratings

-- • Ductwork repair requirements
+- • Ductwork condition and repairs

 - • Electrical panel capacity